yt-project/yt/doc/source/visualizing/plots.rst

 By default minorticks for the x and y axes are turned on.
-The minorticks may be removed using the :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.minorticks_off` function, which either accepts a specific field name or will apply to all associated plots if no argument is given.
-There is also a :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.minorticks_on` function so minorticks may be turned on again.
-Finally, there are analogous :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.cbar_minorticks_off` and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.cbar_minorticks_on` functions for the colorbar axis.
+The minorticks may be removed using the :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.set_minorticks` function, which either accepts a specific field name including the 'all' alias and the desired state for the plot as 'on' or 'off'.
+There is also an analogous :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.set_cbar_minorticks` function for the colorbar axis.

 .. python-script::

    import yt
    ds = yt.load("IsolatedGalaxy/galaxy0030/galaxy0030")
    slc = yt.SlicePlot(ds, 'z', 'density', width=(10,'kpc'))
-   slc.minorticks_off()
+   slc.set_minorticks('all', 'off')
-   slc.cbar_minorticks_off()
+   slc.set_cbar_minorticks('all', 'off')
    slc.save()

 .. _matplotlib-customization: